-One dynamic company: three decades of modern and jazz dance performed with passion, perfection and panache.
+One dynamic company: three and a half decades of modern and jazz dance performed with passion, perfection and panache.

-Zenon Dance Company, one of the nation’s only professional modern- and jazz-dance repertory troupes, continues to build its eclectic repertory by commissioning significant works from such acclaimed American choreographers such as Bill T. Jones, Doug Varone, Bebe Miller, Tere O’Connor and Seán Curran.
+Zenon Dance Company, one of the nation’s only professional modern and jazz dance repertory troupes, continues to build its eclectic repertory by commissioning significant works from such acclaimed American choreographers such as Danny Buraczeski, Bill T. Jones, Doug Varone, Bebe Miller, Tere O’Connor and Seán Curran.
 The Zenon dancers are renowned for their tremendous stylistic diversity, technical virtuosity and artistic integrity.
 They’re also a national favorite among critics and audiences for their fearless physicality and emotional intelligence.
 Repertory works showcase the dancers’ flexible embrace of contemporary dance, and offer presenters a signature evening by a peerless troupe described as “the dance company that can do it all” and “in a league of its own” by the Star Tribune.
 In 1983, a visionary young dancer combined her two fledgling dance companies, Rezone Dancers (modern) and Just Jazz Dancers (jazz), into one troupe: Zenon Dance Company.
 The buzz generated by Linda Z. Andrews’ eight-member company has continued ever since.
-For 30 years, Zenon has been the standard-bearer of artistic excellence, technical rigor and choreographic diversity in the Twin Cities, continuing setting and raising the bar for performance.
+For 35 years, Zenon has been the standard-bearer of artistic excellence, technical rigor and choreographic diversity in the Twin Cities, continuing setting and raising the bar for performance.
 In doing so, Zenon has attracted and retained loyal, enthusiastic audiences.
-One of the few companies in the United States to perform jazz and modern dance, Zenon is renowned for its dynamic, eclectic repertoire.
-Andrews built Zenon’s repertoire by offering emerging and established choreographers—more than 50 regional, national and international dancemakers to date—the opportunity to work with a professional company in generating new work.
+Andrews built Zenon’s repertoire by offering emerging and established choreographers—over 50 regional, national and international dancemakers to date—the opportunity to work with a professional company in generating new work.
 Through these commissions, Andrews has introduced new choreographers to Twin Cities audiences while advancing these dancemakers’ careers.

 In 1979, Andrews started the Ozone Dance School in Minneapolis, which is now the Zenon Dance School.
-From the company’s foundation in modern and jazz dance, the school has grown into the premier venue for learning ballet, tap, hip hop, yoga, African, bellydance, ballroom, breakdancing and contact improvisation.
-Through the years, many of the Zenon dancers have taught at the school alongside 40 other Twin Cities dancers, teachers and choreographers, as well as special guest artists.
-The youth program, for students 3-14, offers modern, creative movement, ballet, breakdance, hip hop and jazz.
-The adult program for avocation and professional dancers offers 45 to 50 classes per session in wide range of dance styles.
+From the company’s foundation in modern and jazz dance, the school has grown into the premier venue for learning ballet, tap, hip-hop, yoga, African, belly dance, ballroom, breakdancing and contact improvisation.
+Through the years, many of the Zenon dancers have taught at the school alongside 40 other Twin Cities dancers, teachers, and choreographers, as well as special guest artists.
+The youth program, for students 3-14, offers modern, creative movement, ballet, breakdance, hip-hop, and jazz.
+The adult program for avocation and professional dancers offers 45 to 50 classes per session in a wide range of dance styles.